PrathamR/Lab1-013850928/README.md

 Prototype application of the food-delivery service

 ## Calculator
-Simple client-server calculator using ReactJS and NodeJS
+Simple client-server calculator using ReactJS Frontend and Express Backend